Not all flares are infectious.

 As active as azithromycin and erythromycin vs. S. pneumoniae; activity vs. H. influenzae is debated due to activity ascribed to a metabolic product, which is greater than that of the parent compound.
 FDA has approved for H. influenzae pneumonia but would not rely on it for severe infection. | |

-The GOLD report is revised annually since 2011.
-Includes definitions, comprehensive treatment recommendations.
-Antibiotic recommendations are what are incorporated into the ABX module.
-For the overall management, please launch and view the document for AECB.
+Comment: The GOLD report has been revised annually since 2011.
+You may go to https://goldcopd.org/ for updates to this report.
+Includes definitions and comprehensive treatment recommendations.
+Antibiotic recommendations are incorporated into the ABX module.
+For the overall management beyond abx, please launch and view the document for AECB.

-Comment: Similar to bronchiectasis studies, authors look at whether certain drugs (mostly macrolides) have some effect beyond anti-infective properties.
+Comment: Like bronchiectasis studies, authors examine whether certain drugs (primarily macrolides) have some effect beyond anti-infective properties.
 Twelve trials w/ 3784 patients reviewed.
-Authors thought the studies with azithromycin or erythromycin had the greatest effect with improvement on clinical bases.
+The authors thought the studies with azithromycin or erythromycin had the most significant impact with improvement on clinical bases.

-Comment: Systematic review suggests that effects are small and inconsistent for both inpatients and outpatients.
-Effect of abx best among ICU patients.
+Comment: A systematic review suggests that effects are small and inconsistent for both inpatients and outpatients.
+The effect of abx is best among ICU patients.
 Data quality is heterogeneous and limited.

-Comment: Role of azithromycin for prevention in COPD remains controversial.
-The authors here suggest that daily use of drugs was most helpful in older patients and with GOLD scores of 1 or 2 (milder disease).
-Use of the drug did seem to prevent flares that required both antibiotic and steroid therapy.
+Comment: The role of azithromycin in the prevention of COPD remains controversial.
+The authors suggest that daily drug use was helpful in older patients with GOLD scores of 1 or 2 (milder disease).
+The drug did seem to prevent flares that required both antibiotic and steroid therapy.

-Comment: The authors, noted authorities on COPD, examined genetic differences between 59 H. influenza strains implicated in exacerbations of COPD and 73 that merely colonized the lower airway in these patients.
-They noted gene patterns that were associated with exacerbations supporting the thesis that these strains have greater pathogenic potential.
+Comment: The authors noted authorities on COPD and examined genetic differences between 59 H. influenza strains implicated in exacerbations of COPD and 73 that merely colonized the lower airway in these patients.
+They noted gene patterns associated with exacerbations, supporting the thesis that these strains have greater pathogenic potential.

 Rating: Important

-Comment: The Buffalo group has studied this cohort of 104 pts with COPD for 10 years with monthly sputum cultures.
-In this study they showed M. catarrhalis was newly detected in 57 of 560 exacerbations.
+Comment: The Buffalo group has studied this cohort of 104 patients with COPD for 10 years with monthly sputum cultures.
+In this study, they showed that M. catarrhalis was newly detected in 57 of 560 exacerbations.
 This was accompanied by a serologic response and clearance.
-They conclude M. catarrhalis causes 10% of exacerbations.
+They conclude that M. catarrhalis causes 10% of exacerbations.

-Comment: A longitudinal study of patients with COPD showing some exacerbations are associated with an immune response to a newly acquired strain of H. influenzae.
+Comment: A longitudinal study of patients with COPD shows some exacerbations are associated with an immune response to a newly acquired strain of H. influenzae.
 (This supports the role of H. flu as a pathogen in exacerbations).
+It appears that acquiring a new strain plays a role even if it is colonized.

-Comment: Analysis of sequential (monthly) samples of sputum from patients with COPD defined a group with a less than six-month lapse with negative cultures for H flu.
-The subsequently recovered strain was identical to the initial isolate suggesting it was always there and that sputa culture are unreliable sources of this agent.
+Comment: Analysis of sequential (monthly) sputum samples from patients with COPD defined a group with a less than six-month lapse with negative cultures for H flu.
+The subsequently recovered strain was identical to the initial isolate, suggesting it was always there and that sputa cultures were an unreliable source of this agent.

 Comment: Viruses implicated in 168 cases in 83 patients are: All viruses - 66 (40%), Rhinovirus - 59% (of the 66), RSV - 29%, Coronavirus -11%, influenza - 16%.

-Comment: The author reviews methods and conclusions of studies to determine exacerbations of COPD with 2 categories: 1) Conventional: sputum culture, serology & placebo-controlled trial; 2) New: Bronchoscopic sampling, molecular epi of sputum isolates, immune response & markers of airway inflammation.
-Most exciting are the new methods which include studies showing a new strain of H. influenzae is associated w/some exacerbations & there is an immune response that is strain-specific to support its potential role.
+Comment: The author reviews methods and conclusions of studies to determine exacerbations of COPD with two categories: 1) Conventional: sputum culture, serology & placebo-controlled trial; 2) New: Bronchoscopic sampling, molecular epi of sputum isolates, immune response & markers of airway inflammation.
+Most exciting are the new methods, which include studies showing a new strain of H. influenzae is associated with w/some exacerbations & there is an immune response that is strain-specific to support its potential role.

-Comment: Results showed a benefit of ofloxacin with mortality decrease (4% vs 22%) & reduced duration hospitalization & mechanical ventilation.
-The study raised concerns about the ethics of a placebo control with such seriously ill pts, but the accompanying editorial notes that the benefit of antibiotics had never been clearly shown.
+Comment: Results showed a benefit of ofloxacin, with a mortality decrease (4% vs 22%), reduced duration of hospitalization, and mechanical ventilation.
+The study raised concerns about the ethics of a placebo control with such seriously ill patients, but the accompanying editorial notes that the benefit of antibiotics had never been clearly shown.

 Rating: Important

-Comment: One of many controlled trials of amoxicillin vs. placebo, this one with 262 outpatients with AECB.
+Comment: This was one of many controlled trials of amoxicillin vs. placebo, this one with 262 outpatients with AECB.
 Analysis by symptom score and peak expiratory flow rate showed NO ADVANTAGE FOR ANTIBIOTICS.

-Comment: There are many trials of antibiotics, but this is THE BEST AND MOST QUOTED TRIAL.
-Anthonisen et al studied 362 exacerbations and showed that antibiotics have a significant benefit, but only when the exacerbation is relatively severe with at least 2 of the major 3 symptoms--increased cough, sputum, and sputum purulence.
+Comment: There have been many trials of antibiotics, but this is the BEST AND MOST QUOTED TRIAL.
+Anthonisen et al. studied 362 exacerbations and showed that antibiotics have a significant benefit, but only when the exacerbation is relatively severe with at least 2 of the major 3 symptoms--increased cough, sputum, and sputum purulence.
 Clinical success was noted in this group for 75% of antibiotic recipients vs. 63% of placebo recipients.
 This is close, but the number of patients was sufficiently high to push it over the p=0.05 threshold for statistical significance.

 Rating: Important

-Comment: One of the MOST COMPREHENSIVE STUDIES EVER DONE by culture techniques.
+Comment: It is one of the MOST COMPREHENSIVE STUDIES EVER DONE by culture techniques.
 The authors followed a group of pts with chronic bronchitis & obtained quantitative bacterial cultures of sputum & viral cx at 2-week intervals.
-They showed that exacerbations of bronchitis were often due to viral infection (positive cultures in 32% of exacerbations vs. < 1% in periods of stability), sputum bacterial culture showed no significant changes in either frequency of recovery or counts of the big 2--H. flu & S. pneumo).
-S. pneumo was recovered in 37% of exacerbations & in 33% of control periods; for H. flu, it was 57% & 60%, respectively
+They showed that bronchitis exacerbations were often due to viral infection (positive cultures in 32% of exacerbations vs. < 1% in periods of stability), sputum bacterial culture showed no significant changes in either frequency of recovery or counts of the big 2--H. flu & S. pneumoniae).
+S. pneumoniae was recovered in 37% of exacerbations & 33% of control periods; for H. flu, it was 57% & 60%, respectively.
+The study was done when a more significant portion of the population were smokers.

-Comment: The tracheobronchial tree below the larynx is normally sterile.
-This study using transtracheal aspirations shows that about one-third of patients with chronic bronchitis have COLONIZATION OF THE LOWER AIRWAYS by the same bacteria implicated as the major causes of AECB--H influenzae and S. pneumoniae.
-This presumably accounts for the common observation that sputum cultures show the same bacteria during stability and during exacerbations.
+Comment: The tracheobronchial tree below the larynx is usually sterile.
+This transtracheal aspirations study shows that about one-third of patients with chronic bronchitis have COLONIZATION OF THE LOWER AIRWAYS by the same bacteria implicated as the major causes of AECB--H influenzae and S. pneumoniae.
+This presumably accounts for the common observation that sputum cultures show the same bacteria during stability and exacerbations.

 Comment: One of the many controlled trials of tetracycline vs. placebo in 149 patients hospitalized for AECB.
-There was SIGNIFICANT BENEFIT FOR TETRACYCLINE TREATMENT in terms of symptom scores and peak expiratory flow rate.
+There was a SIGNIFICANT BENEFIT FOR TETRACYCLINE TREATMENT regarding symptom scores and peak expiratory flow rate.